MarMarLwin/currency_converter/README.md

 # currency

-This app will show live currency rates
+This app will show live currency rates.

 -I have some problemn to use currency layer free account.Athough I complaint this issues,it didn't fix yet.So I used this freecurrency api.

 ## Getting Started